-This research was funded jointly by the Basic Science Research Fund of the Institute of Geomechanics, CAGS (grant nos.
-DZLXJK201410, DZLXJK201406); the China Geological Survey (grant nos.
-12120115000701, 12120114002101); and the National Natural Science Foundation of China (grant no. 41172192).
-We would like to thank Professors Ian Metcalfe, Chris Morley, Sunlin Chung and two anonymous reviewers for their constructive advice, which has greatly improved the quality of the draft.
-Thanks are also due to Doctors Yunpeng Dong and Sanghoon Kwon for their work on the manuscript.
+This research was funded jointly by the Basic Science Research Fund of the Institute of Geomechanics, CAGS (Grant No. DZLXJK201410, DZLXJK201406); the China Geological Survey (Grant Nos.
+12120115000701, 12120114002101); and the National Natural Science Foundation of China (Grant No. 41172192).
+We would like to thank Profs.
+Metcalfe Ian, Morley Chris, Chung Sunlin and two anonymous reviewers for their constructive comments which greatly improved the quality of the draft.
+Thanks also give Drs.
+Dong Yunpeng and Kwon Sanghoon for their work on the manuscript.